-Professor Peter Piot, Director of the London School of Hygiene & Tropical Medicine, has been selected to receive the Prince Mahidol Award 2013 in the field of Public Health, from Her Royal Highness Princess Maha Chakri Sirindhorn, and signed a Memorandum of Understanding with the National Health Security Office of Thailand.
+Peter Piot, Director of the London School of Hygiene & Tropical Medicine, this week received the Prince Mahidol Award 2013 in the field of Public Health, from Her Royal Highness Princess Maha Chakri Sirindhorn, and signed a Memorandum of Understanding with the National Health Security Office of Thailand.

 A school-based malaria screening and treatment program in rural coastal Kenya had no benefits on the health and education of school children, according to a study in PLOS Medicine.